marshallford/terraform-provider-ansible/examples/complete/libvirt/README.md

 ## Steps

-1. Run `make bin` to install the `ansible-navigator` package into a Python virtual environment.
+1. Run `make` to install the `ansible-navigator` package into a Python virtual environment.
 2. Run `terraform init` and `terraform apply`